DuPont

 Credits

-We paired R/GA innovation company Imposium with director John Hillcoat to create the world’s first hyper-dynamic film that re-edited itself in real-time using multiple contextual data inputs.
+We paired R/GA innovation company Imposium with director John Hillcoat to create the world’s first hyper-dynamic film.
+One that re-edited itself in real time using multiple contextual data inputs.

-Elements in every scene were designed to reflect viewers’ now, from clock readouts, news headlines, quality of sunlight, the rotation of Earth — even the device being watched on.
-Narration by ex-NASA astronaut Cady Coleman changed with every viewing.
-Even the original music by Atticus Ross changed based on time of day.
+Elements in every scene were designed to reflect the viewer’s now: clock readouts, news headlines, time of day, the rotation of the Earth — even the device the film was being watched on.

-During the first 24 hours, we 3D printed a prototype prosthetic hand using experimental DuPont materials, making our film the first-ever to feature an integrated livestream, as well as making it the world’s longest live streamed commercial on record.
+During the first 24 hours, we 3D-printed a prototype prosthetic hand using experimental DuPont materials, making the film the first to feature an integrated livestream, and creating what became the longest live-streamed commercial on record.